Kodak TV India to invest Rs 300 cr to make IoT based intelligent TVs

-New Delhi, March 16 (IANS) Kodak TV India on Tuesday announced an investment of over Rs 300 crore over the next three years to strengthen its capabilities in IoT technologies.
+New Delhi: Kodak TV India on Tuesday announced an investment of over Rs 300 crore over the next three years to strengthen its capabilities in IoT technologies.

 The investment in IoT technologies will focus on building intelligent TVs that are intuitive and meet the demands of the "new Indian customer", a company statement said.